Ibrahim778/Vita-FTP-Installer-Unity/README.md

 1. @CTPEJIOK22 for giving me the idea on discord
 1. @asdronin on discord for making the server
 1. @iDevOnAParkingLot on Discord for inviting me to the server
-1. Sony for the console and SDK
+1. Sony for the console.
+1. Everyone who contributed to VitaSDK.
 1. Anyone else who helped out on the discord servers.

 # FAQ: